jmurga/Analytical.jl/docs/src/cli.md

 We link [ABCreg](https://github.com/molpopgen/ABCreg) with Julia to perform ABC inference.
 If you are going to use ABCreg to make inferences from our software directly, please [cite the publication](https://doi.org/10.1186/1471-2156-10-35).
 Remember you need to install ABCreg before continue.
 Please check [home page](index.md) to install ABCreg.

 It is possible to perform the inference through Julia.
 The function will output one file per bootstrapped replicas containing the posteriors distributions.
-We set the tolerance value uch that 1000 acceptances were recorded for the regression.
+We set the tolerance value to record 1000 values for the regression.
 The posterior distributions contains five columns corresponding to:

  - α weak: Contribution of weak selecction to $\alpha$
  - α strong: Contribution of strong selecction to $\alpha$